Why has it been so difficult for Britain to recognise the state of Palestine?

 Though the Palestinian Authority was granted observer status at the United Nations in 2012, along similar lines to that afforded to the Vatican, it has no voting rights.
 Moreover, the United States has consistently used its veto to block Palestine’s full UN membership.
 As recently as April, the UK abstained in a Security Council resolution vote on the recommendation regarding the admission of Palestine into the UN.

-Nevertheless, France’s move – which paved the way for today’s announcement of a road map by Keir Starmer, which is supported by Macron and the German chancellor Friedrich Merz – is not an empty one.
-It registered growing outrage at the carnage, and the scale of the famine, perpetrated by Israel in Gaza in retaliation for brutal attacks by Hamas terrorists on October 7, 2023, which killed 1,200 Israelis and took another 251 hostages.
+Nevertheless, France’s move – which paved the way for today’s announcement of a road map of sorts by Keir Starmer, after conversations with Macron and the German chancellor Friedrich Merz – is not an empty one.
+It registered growing outrage at the carnage and the scale of the famine perpetrated by Israel in Gaza in retaliation for brutal attacks by Hamas terrorists on 7 October 2023, which killed 1,200 Israelis and saw the taking of 251 hostages.
 The French president is said to have been especially affected by his conversations with Palestinian survivors when he visited Egypt in April.

-France joining with Saudi Arabia in sponsoring the UN summit currently underway in New York to revive talks into a two-state solution sends a clear political message to Israel’s leadership.
+France’s joining with Saudi Arabia in sponsoring the UN summit currently underway in New York to revive talks on a two-state solution sends a clear political message to Israel’s leadership.
 It is also a reminder that, since 2002, Riyadh has promised to recognise Israel – as Egypt and Jordan have already done – but only if it agrees to a return to pre-1967 borders.

 Will Britain’s belated recognition of a state of Palestine make any difference?
 It will certainly lend weight and credence to those hoping to change minds in Washington.
-It would also go some way as an acknowledgement of the UK’s historic role and duty in the region.
+It would also go some way to acknowledging the UK’s historic role and duty in the region.
 And we can only hope that it might help solve a conflict in which the destruction, killing and starvation in Gaza is but the latest – and direst – consequence.

 Join our commenting forum